tjmckinley/MetaWards/doc/source/index.rst

 Scientific Background
 =====================

-MetaWards implements a national-scale stochastic metapopulation model of disease transmission in Great Britain.
+MetaWards implements a stochastic metapopulation model of disease transmission.
+It can scale from modelling local transmission up to full national- or international-scale metapopulation models.

+Please follow the :doc:`quick start guide <quickstart/index>` to see how to quickly get up and running using MetaWards to model your own custom disease or metapopulation model.

+It is was originally developed to support modelling of disease transmission in Great Britain.
 The complete model description and the original C code are described here;

 *  *"The role of routine versus random movements on the spread of disease